ashwinjfcvendor/CRM-Journey-workflow-1-poc/README.md

 ```

-### Check localhost:8080 to se the status of workflow
+### Check localhost:8080 to see the status of workflow